aaahardon/NLP/Five-Sigma_02_Seeking-Curve-Trade-Opportunities-Based-on-FOMC-Minutes.md

 #### Process

-We start by importing the necessary modules and defining a function called get_sentence_sentiment_scores.
+We start by importing the necessary modules and defining a function called *get_sentence_sentiment_scores*.
 This function accepts a list of texts as input and calculates sentiment scores for each sentence within the texts.
 Within the function, we iterate through each text, splitting it into sentences using the sentences method in TextBlob.
-For each sentence, sentiment scores are computed using the sentiment.polarity attribute in TextBlob.
-These scores, along with the count of sentences in each text, are collected into two lists: sentence_sentiment_scores and sentence_counts, respectively.
+For each sentence, sentiment scores are computed using the *sentiment.polarity* attribute in TextBlob.
+These scores, along with the count of sentences in each text, are collected into two lists: *sentence_sentiment_scores* and *sentence_counts*, respectively.
 Then, the function returns these lists, providing sentiment scores for each sentence and the number of sentences in each text.

 ```python
 from textblob import TextBlob